davidmh/gitattributes.nvim/README.md

 # gitattributes.nvim

-A Neovim plugin to detect properties defined in [gitattributes] files.
+A Neovim plugin to detect properties defined in [gitattributes] files, including the extended attributes used by the [Linguist overrides] for GitHub/GitLab.

 ## Installation